top of page

 Add the passata, the tomatoes (chopped as described above), the basil and 2 cups of water to the pan and stir to combine.
 Salt slightly.

-Gingerly add the meat and the accumulated meat juices back into the pan, making sure that all pieces of meat are covered with sauce.
+Gingerly add the pork and sausages and the accumulated meat juices back into the pan, making sure that all pieces of meat are covered with sauce.

 Serve over your favorite pasta with lots of freshly grated Parmesan and some chopped basil.